-Despite Bermuda's history of intolerance towards the LGBTQ community, the island nation has evolved massively in recent years to position itself as one of the top destinations for gay travellers in the Caribbean.
-In 2018, Bermuda legalised gay marriage and also allowed LGBTQ couples to adopt.
+Despite Bermuda's history of intolerance towards the LGBTQ community, the island nation has evolved massively in recent years to position itself as one of the top destinations for gay travelers in the Caribbean.
+In 2018, Bermuda legalized gay marriage and also allowed LGBTQ couples to adopt.
 It also has a generous set of anti-discrimination laws in place to protect the LGBTQ community which includes hate speech.

 The gay scene of Bermuda

 There are a handful of queer places in Bermuda to check out in the capital city of Hamilton.
 The main one is Café Cairo where you can grab a fabulous dinner followed by drinks and dancing until 3am courtesy of the resident DJ.
 There’s even a hookah bar if that’s your thing.
 The Little Venice Restaurant is a gorgeous Italian restaurant with some of the best food we’ve ever tasted and a positive reputation with the LGBTQ community.